hmeine/pdfdecanter/README.rst

 * Presentations with non-white background may not work as well.

 * The header transition is buggy (if one looks closely).

-* Overall, the current model of a frame as "previous frame + overlaid patches" does not lend to an optimal transition implementation.
-It would be better to

-  * have an explicit representation of all stuff that appears on one page and to

-  * base each transition on computed differences between frames.

 * The cache location is system-wide; it should be per-user for security reasons! (unpickling is dangerous.)
 I added a warning to